Muhammed4E/Productive/README.md

-# Simple Note Taking App
+# Productive - Simple Note Taking App

 This is a simple note-taking web application built with Flask, SQLite3, HTML, CSS, JavaScript, and Jinja.
 The application allows users to add, edit, delete, and view their notes conveniently.